 My husband drills various sized holes into a white pine log for me and adds a simple hook so I can put my kitchen food scraps, fat cut from meat, and rolled in seeds or stale bread with peanut butter.

 This is a cute recycled craft for "Fiesta" Bible School or if you're having a Dora the Explorer or Go Diego Go party, this could be a decoration for your party or craft for the kids to do at the party.

 I have very large liquid laundry containers.
 I have heard that there are people who recycle them into bird feeders.
 I can imagine, if this is so, that they would be quite colorful and serve the purpose.
-How do you go about it?
-Can the bird-lovers out there describe the process of conversion?

 Any clean, plastic container (soda and laundry detergent bottles, for example) can be made into a feeder by cutting a rectangular panel out of one side, a few inches from the bottom.
 Leave the cap on and fill the bottom with seed.
 A paper milk-or juice-carton will work well too.
 Slice off the bottom corners of the carton with a razor blade, cutting off just enough to allow a sunflower seed through the hole.
 Punch small holes in the carton next to the feeding holes and insert twigs or dowels into the holes as perches.
 Fill the carton with seed and staple it shut.
 Then punch a hole through the top of the conainer to accommodate a hanging chain and hook, and hang the feeder.
 These feeders will probably be demolished by squirrels, but they're fun while they last.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 I went to a thrift shop and found these colorful dishes.
 I glued them together to make a bird feeder, then layered them on a hanging pot from the tree.